19hours/sg-statutes/Acts/Government Securities Act.md

 ### Expenses

 5\.
-There shall be charged upon and payable out of the Government Securities Fund, all expenses —
+There shall be charged upon and payable out of the Government Securities Fund all expenses —

 (a) arising from or incidental to the investment and management of moneys in the Government Securities Fund; and